MehediAhsan/MehediAhsan/README.md

 <!-- connection section -->
 <div align='center'>
-<h1  style='color: #7895B2'>✍🏻 Description </h1>
+<h1  style='color: #7895B2'>✍🏻 About Me </h1>

-<p>Hello, I’m Mehedi.
-I'm from Dhaka, Bangladesh.
-I'm studying B.Sc in Computer Science and Engineering.
-I’m a professional web developer with 2 years of experience.
-I have advanced skills in HTML5, CSS3, JavaScript, React js, firebase, Tailwind CSS, Bootstrap, REST API, Git, node js, express js, mongodb, responsive web designed.
-I’m a quick learner, consistent, and hardworking person.
-I'm very much interested in technologies and also can adapt very faster.</p>
+<p style='font-size: 15px;'>Hello 👉 I’m Mehedi Ahsan, a dedicated and driven MERN Stack Web Developer.
+I am from Dhaka, Bangladesh.
+I have recently completed my graduation B.SC in Computer Science and Engineering.
+I completed an internship and a Web Development course.
+Proficient in JavaScript, React, Node.js, Express.js and MongoDB.
+I am passionate about creating innovative and user-friendly web applications.
+Seeking a challenging position in a dynamic organization where I can utilize my expertise, collaborate with talented teams, and further enhance my career.</p>

 <!-- <a target='_blank' class='' href='https://facebook.com/mehediahsan19'>